The company offers virtual private servers, dedicated servers, reseller hosting, and colocation. Its website is available in English only.

 You can upgrade or downgrade the VPS.
 Be aware, though, that disk sizes can not be downgraded, but other resources can be changed up or down.
 You’ll have to contact support when you want a downgrade/upgrade.

-Unfortunately, there are no tutorials, but customer support is available through ticket, phone, and email.
-I sent an email and received a response soon after.
+Unfortunately, they don’t offer tutorials, but you can reach customer support through ticket, phone, and email.
+I sent an email and got a response soon after.